coffeefolia/apple-juice/README.md

 # 🥜 penut

-A tool to list forensic artifacts gleaned from a Portable Executable (PE) file.
+A tool to examine characteristics of a Portable Executable (PE) file.